 What is postgraduate study?

-Postgraduate study describes a course that leads you to an award such as a graduate diploma, a master's degree or a Doctor of Philosophy (PhD).
+Postgraduate study describes a course that leads you to an award such as a graduate certificate, graduate diploma, a masters degree or a Doctor of Philosophy (PhD).

 Entry to our postgraduate courses usually requires you to have already completed a relevant undergraduate degree (or diploma) or in some cases relevant work experience.

 There are two main types of postgraduate courses – research and coursework.
 Coursework programs consist of units of study (subjects) rather than research work.
 They usually require attendance at lectures and tutorials.

-The graduate diploma is based on the master's program but requires fewer units of study.
-It is an excellent option for students who do not wish to commit to a full master’s program, but want to gain a solid grounding in their chosen field.
+Graduate diplomas are normally based on masters programs but require less time commitment.
+They are an excellent option for students who do not want to commit to a full master’s, but still need a solid grounding in their chosen field.
 They typically require one year of full-time study.

-The graduate certificate is intended for those who wish to undertake a short academic training course for career reasons, or to sample further study.
+Graduate certificates are intended for people who want to undertake a short academic training course to further their career, or to sample further study.
 They typically require six months of full-time study.

-Students who wish to undertake one or more units of study (subjects) for their own interest but not towards a degree may enrol in single units as a non-award student.
-These could help you to update your professional knowledge or to explore subjects of general interest.
+We offer a range of units of study, each of which may be ideal for professional development or to explore subjects of general interest.
 If you subsequently enrol in an award course, it may be possible to credit these units towards a formal qualification.

-Many faculties, for example, Sydney Law School, Arts and Social Sciences, Health Sciences and Architecture offer single units of study (or non-degree study.
+Many faculties, for example, Sydney Law School, Arts and Social Sciences, Health Sciences and Architecture offer single units of study (or non-degree study).
 You will need to contact the faculty to see if single units are available.

 Continuing professional development (CPD)

 Once you are qualified for a profession you may need to complete a certain number of hours of continuing professional development to keep your skills up to date.
-We offer a range of options to help you.
-These include single units of study, short courses run by faculties and courses run by our Centre of Continuing Education.
+We offer a range of options to help you in programs such as architecture, dentistry, law, medicine, social work, teaching, veterinary science though our faculty-specific continuing professional development courses.